 Rebellion

-My parents weren’t big on restaurants, nor were they fond of going for seconds.
-You ate what was on your plate, and nothing more.
-Fast food became the staple of my diet in college and university simply because I had missed out on it so much.
-Children who have grown up in a very rigid household may find themselves manifesting their desire for freedom through food.
-This may be particularly true if the child was forbidden to eat certain foods (e.g. junk food), and/or if his/her food intake was strictly monitored (to prevent weight gain, for example).
+Children who have grown up in a very strict household may find themselves manifesting their desire for freedom through food.
+This may be particularly true if the child was forbidden to eat certain foods (e.g., junk food), and/or if their food intake was strictly monitored (to prevent weight gain, for example).

-Physical, emotional or sexual abuse
+Physical, emotional, or sexual abuse

 Several research studies have shown that trauma is a risk factor for eating disorders and other pathological eating behaviors (Hymowitz, Salwen, & Salis, 2017; Messman-Moore, & Bhuptani, 2017; Molendijk, Hoek, Brewerton, & Elzinga, 2017).
-While the relationship between abuse and eating is complex and can vary from person to person, emotional eaters may turn to food to relieve feelings of shame or to punish themselves, as some may falsely believe that the abuse was their fault.
-Some researchers also theorize that abuse survivors may purposely gain or lose a great deal of weight as a form of protection (i.e. they believe it will make them less attractive and therefore, less likely to be taken advantage of), or as a reflection of their shattered self-image (Cohen, 1995).
+While the relationship between abuse and eating is complex and can vary from person to person, emotional eaters may turn to food to relieve feelings of shame or to punish themselves, as they may falsely believe that the abuse was their fault.
+Some researchers also theorize that abuse survivors may purposely gain or lose a great deal of weight as a form of protection (i.e., they believe it will make them less attractive and therefore, less likely to be taken advantage of), or as a reflection of their shattered self-image (Cohen, 1995).

 When it comes to unhealthy eating patterns, the crux of the issue is not so much what we’re eating, it’s why we’re eating it.
 Emotional eaters don’t consume junk food simply because it tastes better than vegetables; they do so because this type of comfort food makes them feel better.
 After all, a celery stick won’t elicit the same feeling of enjoyment as ice cream.
-The same concept applies to people who struggle with weight issues, whether it’s being too overweight or too thin.
-Their eating habits are certainly a contributing factor, but the undercurrent of negative emotions – shame, guilt, anxiety, lack of self-worth – are what’s breeding the habit and keeping it going.
-It goes without saying that finding solace in food is not going to resolve what’s really bothering you.
-If you want to break the cycle of emotional eating, you need get to the root of what’s eating you up inside.
+The same concept applies to people who struggle with weight issues, whether it’s being overweight or too thin.
+Their eating habits are certainly a contributing factor, but the undercurrent of negative emotions—shame, guilt, anxiety, lack of self-worth—are what’s breeding the habit and keeping it going.

 Insightfully yours,